dmarakom6/shellnotes/README.md

 -Go to the last line of the file you opened at step 4, and write: `source ~/.shellnotes.sh` in order to be able to use shellnotes every time you launch your terminal.

 # Warnings!
-*THIS FILE IS ONLY FOR LINUX USERS* (prefered distro: Ubuntu 17.10 or higher)

 *THIS SYSTEM IS MADE FOR BASH SHELL* (Change your shell if necessary.)